-In this review, we’ll be having a close look at the Dreame Bot W10, Dreame’s latest product, and their first robot vacuum and mop hybrid.
+This review will look closely at the Dreame Bot W10, Dreame’s latest product and their first robot vacuum and mop hybrid.

 This product has a similar design to the Narwal T10 in that it has a massive dock housing the clean and dirty water tanks but without a self-emptying feature.

 However, the Dreame Bot W10 can vacuum and mop simultaneously because its pad placement is at the rear.

 The Dreame Bot W10 combines the vacuuming prowess of a high-end robot vacuum and mop into one package.
 One feature separating it from the Narwal T10 is the wide brush roll, enabling it to vacuum efficiently.
 Its two spinning rear pads provide excellent agitation, helping it clean dried stains.
 Unfortunately, the robot doesn’t have a water tank (in the robot), so it’s best only for dried stains, not liquid spills.

 - Excellent vacuuming performance with its wide brush and high-end airflow

 - The two spinning pads are great for cleaning dried stains